Showing posts with label Lifestyle. Show all posts

 I need a vitamin sea.
 That's how millennials or young travelers would say whenever they need a break.

-The sea is medicine.
-Prescribed not by physicians but by none other than our very own friends, our colleagues, or people closer and special to us.
+The sea is medicine, prescribed not by physicians but by none other than our very own friends, our colleagues, or people closer and special to us.
 We feel calm and relaxed when we are in a body of water.
-And so, our mind becomes clear and our soul uplifted.
+Our mind becomes clear, and our soul is uplifted.
 Our well-being is healed and rejuvenated, and that's the ultimate goal to achieve.

-The truth is we want to escape reality once in a while.
-To live in a fantasy land where there are no pains and stresses.
-We pause, pack our things and go for a travel and adventure.
+The truth is we want to escape reality once in a while, to live in a fantasy land where there are no pains and stresses.
+We pause, pack our things, and go on a travel and adventure.

 Dream on and go on.

-In April 2016, I had a great weekend getaway on a small island on the west coast of Panay Island in the Philippines.
-Boracay Island.
-One of the world's best.
+In April 2016, I had a breathtaking weekend getaway on a small island on the west coast of Panay Island in the Philippines—Boracay Island, a true gem of the world.

 That was my 5th time visiting Boracay in about two decades.
 And each time I saw it, its ecosystem and culture had undergone several transformations.
 I the old Island culture I missed.